 Most importantly, though, they know and like themselves.
 They’re confident and socially at ease.
 They have a sense of purpose.
 They’re ready to find and occupy their own unique place in the world.

 We help young people find their place in the world.

-Oliverian is an alternative college-preparatory boarding highly supportive located in the pristine White Mountains of New
+Oliverian is a supportive college-preparatory boarding school located in the pristine White Mountains of New Hampshire.

 - Nearly a 1 to 1 staff to student ratio

 - Counseling support

 - Learning support and college counseling